KaishinShaw/SRE_procedural_notes/README.md

 Here's a quick overview of tasks that have been completed and what's still in progress:

 - [x] Run docker-compose on a server
-- [%] Install Ubuntu and minikube on VMware in Windows
+- [ ] Install Ubuntu and minikube on VMware in Windows
 - [x] Configure a private image repository on Alibaba Cloud
 - [x] Create GitHub project notes
-- [%]Domestic Docker image server solution that can be directly connected.
+- [ ]Domestic Docker image server solution that can be directly connected.
-- [!]Building a docker image repository that can be accessed domestically
+- [ ]Building a docker image repository that can be accessed domestically

 ## Getting Started